afhpayne/dev_slack/README.md

 # dev_slack

-These are development builds that will only work on Slackware-current.
+These slackbuilds are for the most current versions of applications, but will only work on Slackware-current.